insthync/awesome-unity3d/README.md

 * [WhatUsesThis](https://github.com/Facepunch/WhatUsesThis) - Right click an asset and get a list of assets that use it
 * [Smart-Hierarchy](https://github.com/neon-age/Smart-Hierarchy) - Human-friendly hierarchy for Unity
 * [Smart-Inspector](https://github.com/neon-age/Smart-Inspector) - Keeps your screen real-estate clean with refined, compact UX.
+* [EasyButtons](https://github.com/madsbangh/EasyButtons) - Add buttons to your inspector in Unity super easily with this simple attribute

 ### Effect and Shaders
 * [Unity 5 Effects](https://github.com/i-saint/Unity5Effects) - Effect storage space for Unity 5.